 Stay in touch with friends and family through the phone app.
 Both the Lyft and the Uber phone apps allow you to share your route with friends and family (anyone whose contact information is on your phone).
 Anyone with the link can see your trip details, route, and estimated arrival time.
 They can see the car moving along the route and when their friend or family member arrives at their destination.

 You can stop the ride if you feel unsafe.
 If you are riding in a vehicle and feel unsafe for any reason, you can stop the driver service and exit the vehicle.
 It is better to get out of the car and request another driver than put yourself at risk.
 Just be sure that when you leave the vehicle, it is in a well-lit, public area.
 Also, it is important to note – be friendly with your driver, but do not disclose too much personal information.
 Often, Lyft or Uber drivers are transporting you home; you do not want to put yourself in danger by sharing info about your living situation, finances, state of mind, security, etc.

 Be careful when exiting the vehicle.
 Make sure that your driver drops you off at the correct destination, and that you can safely exit the vehicle.
 Some passengers might be tempted to hop out of the vehicle while it is still moving, or to avoid further traffic delays by exiting prior to their destination – but this puts them at an unnecessary risk.
 Also, be sure to pay attention to the other vehicles and pedestrians around you.

 Rate your driver / driving experience.
 Lyft and Uber’s rating systems keep the driver in check and encourages good behavior.
 If you have had a negative experience, make sure you indicate that in your rating, so both the driver service companies and future passengers are aware of the situation.

-For more information about driver services and passenger safety, or if you need help with a personal injury claim, give Atlanta Personal Injury Law Group – Gore LLC a call today at (404) 436-1529.
+For more information about driver services and passenger safety, or if you need help with a personal injury claim, give Atlanta Personal Injury Law Group – Gore a call today at (404) 436-1529.